manudragon333/qdb/Angular JS 1.x.md

+# What is angular bootstrapping?
+Explain process.

+# Define dependency injection.

+# Explain angular digest cycle.

+# When does digest cycle trigger in angular.
+How to manually trigger a digest cycle?

+#

+# $watch() , $digest() and $apply()

+# Differences in setTimeout and $timeout

 # Services vs Factories vs Providers

-# What is isolated scope
+# What is isolated scope ?

 # Define custom directives